Frequently Asked Questions for Business Managers

 The dashboard provides the determination status for COI Project/Protocol Disclosures, as well as the status of an individual’s COI training and annual disclosure certification.
-For each project, a determination status will either be: (1) COMPLETE [COI Requirements have been met and project is approved], (2) INCOMPLETE – AWAITING CERTIFICATION [individual must complete their annual COI Disclosure], (3) INCOMPLETE – AWAITING PROJECT CERT [individual must complete their project questionnaire], (4) INCOMPLETE – IN REVIEW [individual has completed disclosure requirements and COI Program is reviewing disclosure], or (5) INCOMPLETE – CONTACT COI.
+For each project, a determination status will either be: (1) COMPLETE [COI Requirements have been met and project is approved], (2) INCOMPLETE – AWAITING CERTIFICATION [individual must complete their annual COI Disclosure], (3) INCOMPLETE – AWAITING PROJECT CERT [individual must complete their project questionnaire], (4) INCOMPLETE – IN REVIEW [individual has completed disclosure requirements and Office for Responsible Outside Interests is reviewing disclosure], or (5) INCOMPLETE – CONTACT COI.
 If an individual does not appear in the dashboard, it is because they have not completed a disclosure or do not have an active project (proposal, award or protocol).
 The status of manually entered projects is not captured in this dashboard.

 How do I access the dashboard?